drcrallen/gswagon-maven-plugin/README.md

 ```
 gs://bucket/prefix
 ```
-Where `bucket` is the bucket containing the jars, and `prefix` is the
+Where `bucket` is the bucket containing the jars, and `prefix` is a special prefix that could allow multiple effective repositories in the same bucket.